-The total budget available for the Small Grants Programme for the 2021/22 financial year is £10,000 however this has been exhausted.
+The total budget available for the Small Grants Programme for the 2021/22 financial year was £10,000 however this has been exhausted.

-The total amount of financial assistance requested by the application outlined above is \pounds 960.00 and if the application is approved by Council then this will be funded by cost savings identified within the Community Planning Budget.
+The total amount of financial assistance requested by the application outlined above was £960.00 and if the application was approved by Council then this would be funded by cost savings identified within the Community Planning Budget.

-The small grant applications have now been closed for the current financial year (21/22).
+The small grant applications had now been closed for the current financial year (21/22).

-It is a condition of funding that all community/voluntary groups ensure compliance with all relevant and applicable COVID-19 Government and Public Health Guidance and Regulations.
-RECOMMENDATION: that the Small Grant application outlined above be approved at a total cost of \pounds 960.00 funded from cost savings identified within the Community Planning Budget.
+It was a condition of funding that all community/voluntary groups ensured compliance with all relevant and applicable COVID-19 Government and Public Health Guidance and Regulations.

+Proposed by Councillor Cooper Seconded by Councillor McClelland and agreed that the Small Grant application outlined above be approved at a total cost of £960.00 funded from cost savings identified within the Community Planning Budget.